 Bachelor's Degrees in Drug Counseling

 A 4-year bachelor's degree in substance abuse counseling, sometimes called a bachelor's degree in addiction studies, will lead to better paying jobs than those with only a 2-year associate degree.

 The curriculum expands from the associate's degree program into further methods for identifying substance abuse, as well as intervention, prevention and treatment.
 A bachelor's degree opens up more jobs that involve actual counseling.
 However, many who choose to earn a bachelor's degree route do so in order to prepare for a master's degree program and eventually become a licensed counselor.

 Students in a bachelor's degree program in drug counseling can expect to study:

 - Diagnostic evaluations

 - Co-occurring disorders

 Graduate Certificate in Alcohol and Drug Counseling

-The focus of a graduate certificate in drug counseling varies significantly from college to college.
+The focus of a one-year graduate certificate in drug counseling varies significantly from college to college.
 Some programs are designed for those are already working in some substance abuse setting, whether education, intervention or prevention, with a goal of preparing them for further positions in the field of addictions.

 Other programs are for professionals who have a degree in a different field and who wish to become drug and alcohol abuse counselors These programs tend to be interdisciplinary, involving psychology, social work, public health and criminal justice disciplines and may take one to two years to complete.